 Fakes, Frauds, and the Dark Side of Hacking Services

-Here’s a not-so-fun stat: According to Forbes Tech Council, online cybercrime—including “hacker for hire” scams—has ballooned more than 60% in the last year.
+Here’s a not-so-fun stat: According to the FBI Cyber Division, online cybercrime—including “hacker for hire” scams—has ballooned more than 60% in the last year.
 And it’s not just in the sketchy corners; even the supposedly “safe” gig platforms are crawling with imposters.
+The Internet Crime Complaint Center processed over 800,000 complaints in 2025, with fake hacker services among the top categories.

 Classic Red Flags: